S.W.A.T. (2017 TV series): Casting

 In February 2017, Shemar Moore was announced as Daniel "Hondo" Harrelson, alongside new co-stars Kenny Johnson as Dominique Luca, who was originally named Brian Gamble, and Lina Esco as Christina "Chris" Alonso, who also originally named Sanchez.
 Several additional cast members were announced in March 2017.
-Jay Harrington plays Officer "Deacon" Kay, Alex Russell is James "Jim" Street, and finally, Peter Onorati was cast as Jeff Mumford.
+Jay Harrington plays Officer "Deacon" Kay, Alex Russell is James "Jim" Street, and finally, Peter Onorati was cast as Jack Mumford.
 On September 21, 2017, David Lim was cast in the role of Hondo's new co-member Victor Tan and was later promoted to series regular status for first season.
 On October 4, 2019, Stephanie Sigman announced her departure from the show and was subsequently replaced by Amy Farrington as series regular beginning with season three.
 On January 26, 2024, Anna Enger Ritch was cast in the role of Zoe Powell and has later promoted to series regular status for the seventh season.
 On July 18, 2024, Niko Pepaj was cast in the role of Miguel Alfaro and later promoted to series regular status for the eighth season.